DrDavidL/family-chat/README.md

 - **PDF Chat Feature**: Upload PDF documents through the provided interface.
 You can then ask the chatbot questions related to the content of the uploaded documents.
 - **Image Generation**: Enter a textual prompt describing the image you wish to generate, and the application will use AI to create an image based on your description.
 - **Image Analysis**: Upload an image to have it analyzed by our AI tool.
 The application will provide information or an interpretation of the image's content.
+- **Post to Streamlit Cloud**: Share your running app with your family.

 ## For Contributors